 The bedroom was the only room in the house where the hardwood floors were actually exposed.
 It also had tongue-and-groove wood walls and ceiling.

-All of the wood on the walls and ceiling has been removed, and new drywall and lighting installed.
+All of the wood on the walls and ceiling was removed, and new drywall and lighting installed.
 I had the closet in the other bedroom (the guest bedroom) opened up to this room so that the closet in this room could be doubled in size.
-I still need to refinish the floor, add a home gym-appropriate flooring (carpet tiles?) paint the walls and ceiling, add trim, and then move in our workout equipment.
+I finished the home gym at the end of March 2023, and we’re getting lots of use out of it!

 Guest Bedroom